tier2tickets/Knowledge-Base/content/customization/assets.rst

 - the configuration's reference title match the computer hostname
 - the configuration is active

 .. image:: images/autotask.png

+Once the webhook setup has been done even tickets that don't come in via Tier2Tickets can get automatically generated diagnostic reports.
+Enable this on the Remote Access Page.

 Connectwise Manage: Configurations
 ------------------------------------